falkenber9/falcon/README.md

 This required the following precautions:

-- **Switch Viterbi decoder to 8 bit**: SRSLTE uses 16 bit viterbi decoder if AVX2 is available, whereas the version underlying IMDEA OWL uses 8 bit viterbi decoder.
-This circumvents direct comparison, since spurious (false) DCI are decoded to different sequences of bits.
-Therefore, ``#undef VITERBI_16`` in file ``dci.c`` of SRSLTE library even if ``LV_HAVE_AVX2`` is defined to achieve the same behaviour.
+- **Switch Viterbi decoder to 8 bit**: SRSLTE uses 16-bit Viterbi decoder if AVX2 is available, whereas the version underlying IMDEA OWL uses 8-bit Viterbi decoder.
+This circumvents direct comparison since spurious (false) DCI are decoded to different sequences of bits.
+Therefore, ``#undef VITERBI_16`` in file ``dci.c`` of SRSLTE library even if ``LV_HAVE_AVX2`` is defined to achieve the same behavior.

-With these precautions, both versions decoded and processed the exactly same set of DCI candidates (whether true or spurious).
+With these precautions, both versions decoded and processed exactly the same set of DCI candidates (whether true or spurious).
 All candidates were classified identically.
 However, we noticed the following (minor) differences:

 - **DCI scrambled with RA/P/SI-RNTI**: MCS is provided by the updated version.
 In such cases the old version always reports MCS=0.